Skip to main content

 f.write(flax.serialization.to_bytes(model.params))

-# This code saves the model parameters in a data object, To load its parameters again use:
+# This code saves the model parameters in a data object.
+To load the parameters again, use:

 with open(model_path, "r") as f: